terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExceptionHandling.txt

 How to use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The usage of exception handling funcationality is described below.
+The usage of exception handling functionality is described below.

 For exception handling classes provided by common library, refer to \ :ref:`exception-handling-about-classes-of-library-label`\ .